 The Children's Play Pavilion allows a base for an under 5 Stay and Play facility, an after-school club and a range of play sessions in addition to the school holiday play programmes.
 Sure Start, the under-5s provider, Toy House Library and a Somalian Play group, Al Huda, also run regular sessions from the children's Play Pavilion.
 The pavilion operates as a play centre and is currently operational over the seven days.
-Unfortunately the funding for the Inclusive play sessions has run out and an alternative source of funding is still to be found.

-The installation of an intercom at the gate to remove the need of the security guard which is part of the budget reduction set for the park.
+6.8.4.1 The installation of an intercom at the gate removed the need of the security guard which is part of the budget reduction set for the park.